eslint-types/eslint-define-config/README.md

 // @ts-check

 // To activate auto-suggestions for Rules of specific plugins, you need to add a `/// <reference types="eslint-plugin-PLUGIN_NAME" />` comment.
+// ⚠️ This feature is very new and requires the support of the respective plugin owners.

 /// <reference types="@typescript-eslint/eslint-plugin" />

 const { defineConfig } = require('eslint-define-config');